OshadhaPathirana/Computer-Vision-with-Pi-and-FPGA/Readme.md

 # 🚀 **Computer Vision with Pi and FPGA**

 ## 📝 Project Overview
-This project explores the integration of **FPGA acceleration** with a **Raspberry Pi 4B** for computer vision tasks.
-The primary goal is to develop a **binary convolutional neural network (CNN) accelerator** using a **DE10-Lite FPGA**.
-While the project is not fully functional yet due to some glitches, the foundation has been laid for further improvements and optimization.
+This project explores the integration of **FPGA acceleration with a Raspberry Pi 4B for computer vision tasks**.
+The goal is to develop a **binary convolutional neural network (CNN)** accelerator using a **DE10-Lite FPGA**, enabling efficient edge processing.
+The FPGA receives an 8×8 binary image matrix from the Raspberry Pi, performs binary convolution-based edge detection, and returns a 6×6 feature map for further processing.

+Testing includes **UART communication** verification and handwritten digit processing using OpenCV.
+The project is still in development, with ongoing debugging and improvements.
+Future iterations will focus on optimizing FPGA processing and implementing a complete CNN accelerator for real-time image analysis.
+This initiative lays the foundation for low-power, high-speed vision processing on embedded systems.

 ---